nfsboy/little-back-box/README.md

 ## How does it work?

-- run the device and wait until it is ready, then insert the storage - you can plug in a card in USB card adapter or powered USB hub with USB HDD or SSD
+- run the device and wait until it is ready, then insert the storage - you can plug in a card in a USB card reader or a powered USB hub with USB HDD or SSD
 <img src="img/01_ready.jpg" alt="" width="400"/>

 - once the storage is connected you have one minute to insert a card for backup